Moon Phases in The Lord of the Rings

 Phases of the moon for the beginning of S.R.
 1419.

 Even after making every possible concession, the schedule of moons presented in The Lord of the Rings remains impossible for the modern moon:

 seventh day” on the Anduin must therefore be the 22nd; and this agrees precisely with the fact that the attack on the boats above Sarn Gebir, which the Tale places on the 23rd, is described in the text as being on the “

 eighth night” of the voyage.
 Even were we to ignore the Tale of Years, the narrative of The Lord of the Rings is continuous from this point to the full moon of March 8th, so we can verify the time elapsed without reference to dates at all.

 full moon” from Henneth Annûn before dawn on the 8th, we might be tempted to place the actual moment of full moon on the evening of the 7th, and hope that the moon would still have looked full to Frodo and Sam several hours later; but unfortunately we are told explicitly that Pippin sees the moon as merely “

 almost at the full” after sunset on the 7th.

 Since in modern times the period between new and full moon never exceeds 15 days, 15 hours, any modern schedule will still fall more than nine hours short of the sixteen-day interval required by the text.
-Though at least three wild theories seem available for explaining away the impossibility, each of them falls short:
+At least three wild theories can be contrived to try explaining away the impossibility, but all of them fall short:

 we'd been a week on the way last night, when up pops a New Moon as thin as a nail-paring”, clearly using the verb “